ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 heaver, or contend with a base charac­
 ter, for they will be sure to blacken you.
 Spurgeon.
 Julianism.
-Geo W Julian i
+Geo W Julian is
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_indianapolisolympians_ver02:data:sn86058250:00271744808:1870030101:0523/pct:69.804666,15.079090,12.276180,33.090867/!600,600/0/default.jpg"/>
 </td>